lgibson212/presentations/week4.md

-There are a few variations of the MVC design pattern such as MVP (Model–View–Presenter) and MVVP(Model–View–ViewModel).
+There are a few variations of the MVC design pattern such as MVP (Model–View–Presenter) and MVVM(Model–View–ViewModel).

 References: